bndissanayaka/to-do-list-reactjs/README.md

          for the API based on the clicked item. => Not Completed
 4. When click on “Logout”, direct the user to the Login screen.=> Completed

-Please note that in the answers I attempted implementing the pagination using react-paginate library but fot an error of reading null while iteration over the array to mao table items.
+Please note that in the answers I attempted implementing the pagination using react-paginate library but got an error of reading null while iteration over the array to map table items.
 Hence that part was commented.